If you’re a procrastinator you want to learn how to stop procrastinating.

 To help with daily goal setting, plan your day more effectively, download my FREE Daily Productivity Planner to help your stay focused and productive DOWNLOAD YOUR FREE PRODUCTIVITY PLANNER

 Motivation and confidence matter.
-There are plenty of ways to stop procrastinating and increase your productivity.
+There are plenty of ways to learn how to stop procrastinating and increase your productivity.
 Here are a few examples of how you can do it:

 When you’re not clear why you’re doing what you’re doing – what your purpose is, than it can be very easy to get stuck.